 How about some agency?

-So to the question, “Is it a good thing that Morsi has been deposed through a popular uprising, even if it was supported by a junta that should be next?” the answer is invariably yes.
+So to the question, “Is it a good thing that Morsi has been deposed through a popular uprising, even if it was supported by a junta that should be next?” the answer is yes.
 But that is not at all the correct question to ask.
-The correct question is:
+A better question is:

-Now that a popular uprising has resulted in Morsi's downfall, will the Egyptian people, whether they are against or for the Muslim Brotherhood, manage to replace military rule with the rule of the people?
+Now that a popular uprising has resulted in Morsi's downfall, will the Egyptian people, whether they are against or for the Muslim Brotherhood, work to replace military rule with the rule of the people?
+Because the removal of the MB, in the absence of the upending of the military as well, will mean - no democracy.

 Why is it so important that we ask the right question?
-Given the degree to which the Egyptian military does the bidding of the US government, a good deal of the answer relies upon us, exercising our agency the way that the Egyptian people have.
-If there's an affirmative answer to the question, "Will the Egyptian people manage to bring down the military as a first step towards true democracy?" it probably involves the American people fighting for true democracy here in the United States as well.
+Given the degree to which the Egyptian military does the bidding of the US government, a portion of the answer relies upon us, exercising our agency the way that the Egyptian people have.
+If there's an affirmative answer to the question, "Will the Egyptian people manage to bring down the military as a first step towards true democracy?" in various ways it involves the American people fighting for true democracy here in the United States as well.